-A combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+I hope to share some of the process in this section.

 The cultural sphere of the company 2012.05.28

 Although a company is defined by law, it is a vessel and can be run in any direction.

 When I thought about what kind of existence a company should have in the midst of that kind of freedom, I suddenly remembered what was written in the book "The Guinness Philosophy" by a company that makes black beer.

 A company must be evaluated on the basis of the culture it creates.

 Yes, culture.
 Culture is "that which promotes growth" and "the behavior and thinking inspired by it.